 Campsite cooking gear includes a two-burner induction cooktop, stainless-steel sink and tap mixer fed by a 12-volt water pump, and a fold-down swivel table with legs for outdoor use.
 Other comforts of home include an external and internal shower and a toilet.

 EarthCruiser says that its advanced 450 amp lithium batteries power the camper’s electrical systems.
 Batteries recharge via standard 270W solar panels (with additional 270W available), or when the truck is moving, using its alternator, and when the rig is stationary via a 25-50 amp battery charger.
 A 3,000W inverter powers an external BBQ (above).
 Digital switching (Finscan) panels are mounted in the camper and cab, with more than 120 functions for ease of use.

 The lengthy option list includes upgraded sound systems with Hema mapping, Bluetooth and iPhone connectivity, touchscreen control with more than 80 functions, cruise control, a backup camera, Celfi 100dba booster, and an Aerial 4G modem.
 Also available are 13,000 lb.
 Runva Winches mounted in the front and rear, LED light bar, Hella HID, EarthAir rear-mount air conditioner, 80 channel UHF (GME) with aerial, roof-mounted fans, onboard compressed air, plus a second spare tire.

 While EarthCruiser has started accepting orders for the new Extreme XTR250 from its customers in Australia, the company says it takes about six-to-eight months to complete each unit.

 Note: Vehicle features, specifications, and launch timing for Australian market models is subject to change without notice.
 Extreme XTR250 is not available in America

-News source, photos and video courtesy of EarthCruiser Pty.
+News source and photos courtesy of EarthCruiser Pty.
 Ltd.